Guardiola confirms Haaland in Manchester City against Liverpool | english football

-This Saturday (30), Manchester City competes for the first title of the 2022/23 season when they face Liverpool, at 13:00 (GMT), at the King Power Stadium, in Leicester, for the FA Super Cup, which places the champions face to face.
-English and the winner of the FA Cup.
+This Saturday (30), Manchester City will compete for the first title of the 2022/23 season by facing Liverpool, at 13:00 (GMT), at the King Power Stadium, in Leicester, for the FA Super Cup, which places the champions face to face.
+Englishman and the winner of the FA Cup.
 On the eve of the match, at a press conference, coach Pep Guardiola confirmed Haaland’s presence in the Citizens’ attack against the Reds.

 “He’s ready to play tomorrow.
 The first impression, as a person, is very good, a funny guy.
 He has adapted very well to the team and that is important.
 I don’t see (the players) off the field, I don’t drink beer with them, but apparently he’s a really nice guy.
 I see the canteen and the hallways, very cool.
 We were very lucky to have guys like that in previous seasons, otherwise you don’t win titles…